 The Minnesota Artists Exhibition Program (MAEP) is a curatorial program of the Minneapolis Institute of Arts (MIA) dedicated to exhibiting and supporting artists living and working in the state of Minnesota.
 Begun in 1975 as a creative partnership with the MIA, the MAEP was founded by a group of regional artists interested in creating an innovative exhibition and programming space.
 What began as a year-long agreement has been extended into an ongoing relationship between the Minnesota artist community and the MIA.
 The MAEP is a unique program in which an elected artist panel representing the Minnesota artist community selects fellow artists to exhibit their work at the MIA.
 The MAEP presents contemporary art within the context of an encyclopedic art museum, actively inserting the state’s artists into a broader discourse about history, art, and culture.
 The MAEP plays a key role in the museum’s efforts to enrich the community through art and, in doing so, provides a forum for contemporary art and ideas.

 We are currently accepting proposals to be considered for the Summer/Fall 2016 exhibition slot, July 21 - October 30, 2016.

 The deadline to submit is Friday, July 24, 4 p.m.

 - A general artist statement, of 500 words or less, outlining each artist’s thematic and formal interests.
-When submitting as a group, artists should describe the nature of their collaboration in a single statement.
+Collaborative proposals should describe the nature of their collaboration in a single statement.
 These proposals must demonstrate how two or more unique artistic voices and talents will combine to create a new, cohesive body of work.

 - A focused exhibition proposal, of 500 words or less, describing the goals, rationale, and focus of the proposed exhibition.

 Up to 12 digital images or work samples per proposal; including overall, detail, and installation shots of your most recent work.
-If proposing a developing body of work, artists are encouraged to submit works in progress too.
+If proposing a new body of work, artists are strongly encouraged to submit works in progress.

 - Each of the files should be 72 dpi jpeg and no larger than 2MB.